 This post ranks every single ride and show at Walt Disney World–all 82 of them–with quick pros & cons.
 Previously, we’ve rated and reviewed every attraction at Walt Disney World, but never before have we listed them all from worst to best.
 (Updated October 10, 2021.)

 At their pinnacle, Walt Disney World attractions are iconic and timeless classics with multi-generational appeal.
 At their weakest, WDW rides are indistinguishable from amusement park fare or direct-to-video sequels you’d skip over on Disney+ or Netflix.
 Then there’s a ton of middle ground of good stuff or nostalgic favorites in between.

-Ironically, the best and worst attractions at Walt Disney World both debuted in the last year.
+Ironically, the best and worst attractions at Walt Disney World both debuted in the last two years.
 I’m not sure if this is cosmic justice of sorts, and Imagineering created one because the other was just a little too good, or if it’s simply coincidence.
 Fortunately, there are far more spectacular attractions than “watch this as penance for enjoying yourself too much” type ones…

 Obviously, ranking every attraction at Walt Disney World is a pretty herculean undertaking.
 We opted to make it more challenging by also updating our attraction guides & reviews in the process.
 You can find those here: